Jobs at Sharp

 - Educational opportunities

-- You will be provided with ongoing educational opportunities through attendance and participation of approved professional meetings and conferences (CSHP, ASHP Midyear, Western States Conference), the obtainment of certifications (ACLS) and additional ongoing learning modules developed by Sharp HealthCare.
+- The resident will be provided with ongoing educational opportunities through attendance and participation of approved professional meetings and conferences (CSHP, ASHP Midyear, Western States Conference), the obtainment of certifications (ACLS) and additional ongoing learning modules developed by Sharp HealthCare.

 Managed care projects

-You will be able to participate and evaluate prior authorizations of injectable medications.
-You will also participate in other managed care projects beneficial to the department.
+The resident will be able to participate and evaluate prior authorizations of injectable medications.
+The resident will also participate in other managed care projects beneficial to the department.

-You are expected to collaborate with residency preceptors and coordinators to select an area of interest and complete an in-depth, systematic study suitable for publication and presentation.
-Additional projects are completed as requested by the resident, preceptors, the pharmacy department and as deemed beneficial to Sharp HealthCare.
+The resident is expected to collaborate with residency preceptors and coordinators to select an area of interest and complete an in-depth, systematic study suitable for publication and presentation.
+Additional projects are completed as requested by the preceptors, the pharmacy department and as deemed beneficial to Sharp HealthCare.

 Teaching experiences are integrated with patient care activities and through the provision of educational support to pharmacy students and staff, nursing and medical staff members and others.
-You will work closely with pharmacists in the preceptorship of pharmacy students on clinical learning experiences from numerous pharmacy schools including Touro University College of Pharmacy, Western University of Health Sciences, UC San Diego Skaggs School of Pharmacy and others.
-Through the San Diego Pharmacy Residency Leadership Program, you have the option to obtain teaching certification upon completion and participate in activities including preceptor development and various workshops.
+The resident will work closely with pharmacists in the preceptorship of pharmacy students on clinical learning experiences from numerous pharmacy schools including Touro University College of Pharmacy, Western University of Health Sciences, UC San Diego Skaggs School of Pharmacy and others.
+Through the San Diego Pharmacy Residency Leadership Program, the resident will have the option to obtain teaching certification upon completion and participate in activities including preceptor development and various workshops.

 Residency research project: Application of Medication Adherence Tools in a Population Health Setting